Lionel Barrymore: Early life

+Career

-Stage career
+Stage

-Reluctant to follow his parents' career, Barrymore appeared together with his grandmother Louisa Lane Drew on tour and in a stage production of The Rivals at the age of 15.
+Reluctant to follow his parents' career, Barrymore appeared together with his grandmother Louisa Lane Drew on tour and in a stage production of The Rivals in 1893 at the age of 15.
 He later recounted that "I didn't want to act.
 I wanted to paint or draw.
 The theater was not in my blood, I was related to the theater by marriage only; it was merely a kind of in-law of mine I had to live with."
 Nevertheless, he soon found success on stage in character roles and continued to act, although he still wanted to become a painter and also to compose music.
 He appeared on Broadway in his early twenties with his uncle John Drew Jr. in such plays as The Second in Command (1901) and The Mummy and the Hummingbird (1902), the latter of which won him critical acclaim.
-Both were produced by Charles Frohman, who produced other plays for Barrymore and his siblings, John and Ethel.
 The Other Girl in 1903–04 was a long-running success for Barrymore.
 In 1905, he appeared with John and Ethel in a pantomime, starring as the title character in Pantaloon and playing another character in the other half of the bill, Alice Sit-by-the-Fire.